-Neymar and Pedro scored once while Cesc Fabregas bagged a double as the reigning champions extended their lead at the top of the Primera Division
+Neymar and Pedro scored once while Cesc Fabregas bagged a double as the reigning champions extended their lead at the top of the Primera Division.

-Messi was taken off in the 21st minute with a left hamstring problem and Barcelona subsequently confirmed he would undergo further tests on Monday, but the forward's exit had little effect on Gerardo Martino's side as they cruised to another comfortable victory.
+Messi was taken off in the 21st minute with a left hamstring problem and Barcelona subsequently confirmed he would undergo further tests on Monday, but the forward's exit had little effect on Gerardo Martino's side as it cruised to another comfortable victory.

-Neymar opened the scoring in the 36th minute after combining with Cesc Fabregas, and Pedro finished a goal all of his own making a minute later.
+Neymar opened the scoring in the 36th minute after combining with Cesc Fabregas, and Pedro finished a goal of his own making a minute later.

 Both sides made a number of changes following midweek European games, the Betis team showing three changes and Barcelona bringing in six fresh faces.

 The hosts started brightly, taking the game to their illustrious opponents and Victor Valdes pulled off two superb saves in the 17th minute.

 First, the Spain international denied Molina from point-blank range after the striker got free on the byline, before rushing along his line to push away Juan Carlos' firm downward header from six yards.